 Vehicle owners should comply with the Arizona Department of Transportation's instructions for obtaining a bonded title and include the physical copy of the bond in their paperwork submission at an MVD location.
 ADOT's address below is for reference, but a different address may be given to you for filing the bond.

 State of Arizona Department of Transportation

 Motor Vehicle Division

 Phoenix, AZ 85001-2100

-According to Arizona Revised Statutes Chapter 28-2057, the bond protects previous and future owners from damages (including legal fees) that might be the result of the newly issued title.
-As the title holder, the best way to avoid claims is to make a thorough search of the title and liens of the vehicle when applying for its title.
-This will reduce the risk that a previous owner or lienholder will come looking to claim ownership.
+According to Arizona Revised Statutes Chapter 28-2057, the bond protects previous and future owners from damages (including legal fees) when a new title is issued.
+As the title holder, the best way to avoid claims is to thoroughly search for the vehicle title and any liens before applying for a title and surety bond to reduce the risk that a previous owner or lienholder will come looking to claim ownership.

-If you receive a claim against your bond, Jet will begin an investigation within ten days to determine the validity of the claim, per the Arizona Administrative Code R20-6-801.
+If you receive a claim against your bond, Jet will begin an investigation within ten days to determine the claim's validity, per the Arizona Administrative Code R20-6-801.
 To aid in this effort, we will need your honest communication, providing any documentation proving ownership of the vehicle.
-Jet will aid in defending you against the claim as much as possible.
+Jet will defend you against any false accusations.

-If the claim is valid, Jet Insurance Company is obligated to pay for the damages outlined in the terms of the bond, up to the full amount.
+If the claim is valid, Jet Insurance Company is obligated to pay for the damages outlined in the bond terms, up to the full bond limit.
 In this case, consider Jet as a financial guarantor, standing in for you in case of claims.
-You are responsible for the actions that resulted in the claim, and must reimburse Jet for the payment to settle the claim.
-The ADOT is likely to withhold the title for the vehicle until the bond is restored to its full limit and reinstated.
+You are responsible for the actions that resulted in the claim and must reimburse Jet for the payment made on your behalf.
+ADOT is likely to withhold the title for the vehicle until the bond is restored to its full limit and reinstated.